SteeleConsulting/cargowise-eadapter/nodejs/README.md

 2. SendStream - How you send messages into CW1.
 3. ProcessStream - Deprecated

 SendStream does not return anything.
 It simply accepts your message indicating that CW1 received the message.
 The way you find out what's happened to your message is by using a tracking ID.
 The client generates a UUID tracking id and sends it with your message.
 You can then look in the CW1 EDI Interchange to find the status of your message.
+If you have read access to the CW1 database, you can programmatically track the status and progress of your EDI message.

 ## Example